 Embrace the tat

 When in Rome, be a tourist.
 Vegas in inherently quite tacky, but as long as you understand and embrace this fact, you’ve take your first step towards having a good time.
 One of the must-do tacky activities I decided to undertake was a trek to what is undoubtedly one of the world’s most recognisable signs…

 It’s as you’d imagine a famous landmark to be; smaller in real life than in pictures, rammed with tourists, and incredibly underwhelming.
-Although, exceptional heights of tackiness were reached as we witnessed it become the backdrop to a young couple being joined in hole matrimony, by Elvis Presley no less.
+Although, exceptional heights of tackiness were reached as we witnessed it become the backdrop to a young couple being joined in holy matrimony, by Elvis Presley no less.
 This photo was taken about ten seconds before the mother of the bride furiously demanded I moved out of the way so she could “get at least one photo of this special day without me in it”.
 I don’t know what she expected, but she was clearly infuriated by the fact a wedding being held in a tourist trap that reels in over 40 million people per year could have people in and around it who did not belong to the wedding party.
 Who’d have thought, eh?